-- 1.1 Keeping Children Safe in Education' (2018) states that it is the responsibility of the Designated Safeguarding Lead to ensure that, 'Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
-This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.'3 - 1.2 This guidance has been devised in order to support schools and colleges to fulfil their responsibilities in this area.
-This guidance should be followed by all educational establishments in Norfolk that provide education to children and young people up to the age of 18 years.
-These establishments include schools maintained by the Local Authority, Free Schools, academies, special schools, independent schools and sixthform and further education colleges. - 1.3 The responsibility for the transfer of records lies with the original setting, as the receiving setting may not otherwise know that child protection concerns exist.
-It is important that all child protection records are transferred at each stage of a child's education up until the age of 18 years and includes a child's transfer into post-16 education.
+1.1 Keeping Children Safe in Education' (2019) states that it is the responsibility of the Designated Safeguarding Lead to ensure that, 'Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
+This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.'3 establishments in Norfolk that provide education to children and young people up to the age of 18 years.
+These establishments include schools maintained by the Local Authority, Free Schools, academies, special schools, independent schools and sixth-form and further education colleges.